The UK's Independent Hammock Specialist

 Ensuring the cords aren't twisted allows the weight loaded into your hammock to be evenly spread through the material, up along all the cords, across the spreader bars and up out into your chosen fixing/hanging location.

-This even distribution of weight prevents any slight weak points being amplified which will only ever result in a release of pressure.
+This even distribution of weight prevents any slight weak points from being amplified, which will only ever result in a release of pressure.

 we cannot control the wind but we can direct the sails

 A little tip for you Spreader Bar hammock owners who leave your hammocks outside.
-Anyone who remembers standing on the school playing field with their coats forced up over their heads leaning into the wind, will be aware of the power of wind!!
-Put this force onto a spread surface area of an Aruba Juniper Hammock (approx. 2.52m2) for example, and you can only imagine the consequences.
+Anyone who remembers standing on the school playing field with their coats forced up over their heads, leaning into the wind, will be aware of the power of the wind!!
+Put this force onto a spread surface area of an Aruba Juniper Hammock (approx. 2.52 m2), for example, and you can only imagine the consequences.

-During the high winds (thanks to Hurricane Ophelia) that swept across the UK recently, we were contacted by one of our customers to say his Samba Marine hammock had span so much on its smart ropes (attached to two trees) that it strangled the cords to tightly, the spreader bar snapped.
-THATS SOME FORCE!!!
-The Samba Marine is tested to a 600kg load capacity by Amazonas back in German.
+During the high winds (thanks to Hurricane Ophelia) that swept across the UK recently, we were contacted by one of our customers to say his Samba Marine hammock had span so much on its smart ropes (attached to two trees) that it strangled the cords too tightly, the spreader bar snapped.
+THAT'S SOME FORCE!!!
+The Samba Marine is tested to a 600kg load capacity by Amazonas back in Germany.

 Overloading your hammock